-Looking to feast your eyes on 'The Kingdom II' in the comfort of your own home?
-Searching for a streaming service to buy, rent, download, or watch the Lars von Trier-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Set to enjoy 'The Kingdom II' right from your couch?
+Searching for a streaming service to buy, rent, download, or view the Lars von Trier-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Kingdom II' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'The Kingdom II' right now, here are some particulars about the DR, Greco, La Sept-Arte, Zentropa Entertainments, ARTE, Coproduction Office, Det Danske Filminstitut, Film i Väst, Liberator Productions, MEDIA Programme of the European Union, Nederlandse Omroepstichting (NOS), Nordisk Film & TV Fond, NRK, RAI, SVT, SVT Malmö, TV Collaboration Fund, WDR horror flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Kingdom II' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'The Kingdom II' right now, here are some particulars about the DR, Greco, La Sept-Arte, Zentropa Entertainments, ARTE, Coproduction Office, Det Danske Filminstitut, Film i Väst, Liberator Productions, MEDIA Programme of the European Union, Nederlandse Omroepstichting (NOS), Nordisk Film & TV Fond, NRK, RAI, SVT, SVT Malmö, TV Collaboration Fund, WDR fantasy flick.

 'The Kingdom II' is currently available to rent, purchase, or stream via subscription on MUBI .